GiantDole/Event-Platform/README.md

 # Web3Connects Freelancer Employment Platform
 **Description**: Freelancing employment platform for employers to post jobs ("tasks"), for freelancers to apply to jobs/tasks, employers to review applications and accept an applicant for a job, and for employers and contractors alike to acknowledge job progress and exchange payment.
 Our immediate goal is to use such a platform to allow organizers of an event to keep track of tasks and find the most experienced person to fulfill each task that is needed, and pay them for their service.
-Implementing such a system on the blockchain allows for dynamic assignment and organization of resources and efficient tracking of all work and payments.
+Implementing such a system on the blockchain allows for dynamic, decentralized assignment and organization of resources and efficient tracking of all work and payments.

 **Contract Types**: